GKeyMaster/flutter_ecommerce_app_template/README.md

-# Flutter ecommerce sample app
+# Flutter ecommerce app template

 A new Flutter project.